blobject/agave/README.md

 ## distribution

+* [agave-*REV*-src.tar.gz][1]
-* [agave-*REV*-src.tar.gz][1] contains font files, glyphs source, FontForge file, changelog, and license document.
+    * contains font files, glyphs source, FontForge file, changelog, and license document
+* [agave-*REV*.tar.gz][2]
-* [agave-*REV*.tar.gz][2] contains only the font files.
+    * contains only the font files
+* [agave-*REV*-just.tar.gz][3]
-* [agave-*REV*-just.tar.gz][3] is exactly the same as the preceding, except for one slight metric difference: the font it contains ignores any vertical outliers and therefore gives smaller line-heights.
-This is for users who prefer vertical space efficiency over being able to see certain accents.
+    * same as preceding but the font has smaller line height; this is for users who prefer vertical space efficiency over the ability to see highly positioned accents (cf. [issue #3](/agaric/agave/issue/3/006-big-line-height))

 **packaging:**

 * deb: [ttf-agave][4]
 * ebuild: [media-fonts/agave][5]
 * pacman: [ttf-agave][6] (AUR)
-* rpm spec: [agave-fonts][7]
+* rpm: [agave-fonts][7]

+**note:** these packages install the "agave-*REV*.tar.gz" version of the font, not the "-just" one.

 In each form of distribution, the actual font files are named `agave-?.ttf`,
 where `?` stands for `r`, `b`, `i`, or `z`, representing the *regular*, *bold*, *italic*, and *bold+italic* variants respectively.

 **archiving:**

-At every revision, the font files are backed up, but source files and documentation are not.
-Only the latest version of the latter files are uploaded on Bitbucket.
+At every revision, the original font files are backed up, but source files, documentation, and the -just version are not.
+Only the latest revision of the latter files are uploaded on Bitbucket.

 ## discussion

 Feedback, questions, suggestions, etc. are welcome and encouraged.

-When applicable, please use the bitbucket [issues page](https://bitbucket.org/agaric/agave/issues) so that everyone can better track *agave*'s progress.
+When applicable, please use the bitbucket [issues page](/agaric/agave/issues) so that everyone can better track *agave*'s progress.

 You could also [contact](http://an.erki.net/~b/info) *type agaric* by email,
 or join the [thread](https://bbs.archlinux.org/viewtopic.php?id=160106) on ArchLinux forums.